itratfazal-ioer/Urban-Structure-and-Policy/TrainingData_buildingClassification/Instruction_Manual.md

 #### Tips

-- Avoid clustered selections; ensure wide spatial coverage.
 - Cross-check classification with multiple basemaps for accuracy.
 - Categorize only buildings you are confident about.
+If you are not sure, doublecheck and discuss with a colleague.

 ---